 An exhibition produced jointly by the Ars Electronica Center and the Department of Secure Information Systems at Upper Austria University of Applied Sciences’ Hagenberg Campus.

 An extensive timeline installed in the Ars Electronica Center elaborates on the history and development of the World Wide Web.
-The graphics range from a depiction of the Unix multiuser operating system developed at Bell Laboratories in 1963 to the telecommunications data retention law that just went into effect in Austria.Read More
+The graphics range from a depiction of the Unix multiuser operating system developed at Bell Laboratories in 1963 to the revelations by the former CIA staffer Edward Snowden concerning the numerous surveillance programs being conducted by American and British intelligence agencies.Read More

 Austrian student Max Schrems is at the center of the “Europe versus Facebook” initiative that formed in August 2011.
 It demanded, pursuant to the EU’s data protection law, that Facebook reveal all information it had gathered about Max Schrems.
 A thorough and comprehensive analysis of all the categories in which Facebook stores data about individual users yields an extraordinarily detailed jigsaw puzzle composed of personal information that users willingly input themselves as well as what is gleaned behind the scenes by Facebook on its own.Read More

 Malte Spitz is a member of the national committee of Germany’s Green Party and an outspoken opponent of telecommunications data retention.
 To show how far these legal provisions go to implement the permanent surveillance of respectable citizens not suspected of any crime, he sued to force T-Mobile to release the data about him that it had stored for the period August 2009 to February 2010.Read More

 “Twistori” is a very simple Twitter tool that gives you an impression of what people throughout the world love, hate, think, believe, feel and wish for.
 Thousands of Tweets are scanned in real time; those that contain such terms as love, hate or think are captured and displayed in the style of a LIVE Ticker.Read More